elastic/crd-ref-docs/README.md

      link: https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.SecretObjectReference
 ```

-You can then add the `hidefromdoc` marker to the field you want to hide from the documentation.
+You can then add the `hidefromdoc` marker to the field you want to hidden from the documentation.

 ```go
 type Embedded1 struct {